What does dwelling insurance cover?

 How much dwelling coverage do I need?

-Dwelling coverage limits and deductibles
+What are dwelling coverage limits and deductibles?

-When you purchase your homeowners policy, you choose what amounts of insurance to buy.
-The dwelling limit is the maximum amount the insurance company pays out in the event of a claim.
-You will also have to choose a deductible, and in some states, there are separate windstorm deductibles.
 Read your policy very carefully and ask a lot of questions to make sure you have the right amount of coverage for the size, age and condition of your home.

 Remember, if you have a major event like a fire or storm you want to be able to rebuild your home if necessary.
 Your dwelling coverage should be high enough to do so.